shanezhiu/shanezhiu/README.md

 - 🔭 I’m currently working on PHP/Golang/Java.
 - 🔭 I’m currently learning Rust-lang.
-- 🔭 I'm interesting in networing programming now.
+- 🔭 I'm interesting in network programming now.

 <!--
 **shanezhiu/shanezhiu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.